Unified $g$-mode and $r$-mode Analysis of Accreting White Dwarf Stars: Conclusions and Future Work

 \section{Conclusions and Future Work}

 For the first time, we have simultaneously investigated $g$ and $r$ modes in the rapidly rotating accreting WDs, performing the full visibility computations that account for the distribution of surface variations.
-Using the eigenmode visibility calculations within the framework of TAR and the expected driving mechanism \citep{Arras_Townsley_Bildsten_2006, Van_Grootel_2015}, we find that $g$ modes are more relevant to observations.
+Our main results are summarized as follows: \begin{itemize} \item Using the eigenmode visibility calculations within the framework of TAR and the expected driving mechanism \citep{Arras_Townsley_Bildsten_2006, Van_Grootel_2015}, we find that $g$ modes are more relevant to observations.
 Our $r$-mode visibility results are consistent with \cite{Saio_2019}, among the low-order modes, the even-order $k=-2$ shows the strongest visibility without the consideration of mode driving.
 However, we find that the several $g$-modes achieve comparable visibilities, with peak amplitudes typically 20-60\% of the maximum, and are not significantly different than the less dominant $r$-modes.

-Although, the distinction arises from mode driving.
 Efficient mode excitation requires mode periods in the corotating frame to be comparable or or shorter than the convective turnover timescale at the base of the convective envelope of the star ($\tau_{\rm cvz}$).
 In the accreting WDs, as the surface heats due to accretion, $\tau_{\rm cvz}$ closely matches the periods of $g$-modes, which are shorter than the most visible $r$-modes.
 This suggests that the observed pulsations in accreting WDs are most likely gravity modes, unless an alternative effective excitation mechanism is capable of driving $r$-modes.

-Additionally, we compare the visibility of $g$ and $r$ modes at different inclinations, considering both pole-on and equator-on orientations.
+\item Additionally, we compare the visibility of $g$ and $r$ modes at different inclinations, considering both pole-on and equator-on orientations.
 Gravity modes show a strong sensitivity to stellar rotation, which confines the amplitudes towards the equator.
 As a result, even-order $g$ modes exhibit stronger visibilities when observed near the equator, while odd-order modes are affected by the cancellations due to the antisymmetric nature of their surface eigenfunctions.
 In contrast, $r$ modes are comparatively less affected by stellar rotation.
 As illustrated in Figure \ref{fig:lambdaspin}, the $\lambda$ values for higher order modes (with the exception of $k=-1$ mode) remain nearly constant.
-This indicates that at larger $q$, the $r$-mode surface eigenfunctions are less impacted by the rotation, with their perturbation amplitudes concentrated primarily in the mid-latitude part of the star.